FabricMC/fabric-docs/develop/items/custom-shields.md

 :::

 It's also recommended to place your shield in the appropriate item tags.
-For a shield, that would be usually be `ItemTags.DURABILITY_ENCHANTABLE` to allow it to be enchanted with Mending and Unbreaking, and `ConventheionalItemTags.SHIELD_TOOLS`, which modders will be using to look for shields.
+For a shield, that would be usually be `ItemTags.DURABILITY_ENCHANTABLE` to allow it to be enchanted with Mending and Unbreaking, and `ConventionalItemTags.SHIELD_TOOLS`, which modders will be using to look for shields.

 In your item tag provider, add the following lines to `addTags`: